hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 Leave the [`--auto-log-bloom-caching-enabled`](../cli/options.md#auto-log-bloom-caching-enabled)
 command line option at the default value of `true` to improve log retrieval performance.

-!!! attention
+!!! important

-    Using `eth_getLogs` to get the logs from a large range of blocks, especially an entire chain from its genesis block, can cause Besu to hang and never return a response.
+    Using `eth_getLogs` to get logs from a large range of blocks, especially an entire chain from its genesis block, might cause Besu to hang for an indeterminable amount of time while generating the response.
-    We recommend splitting one large query into multiple ones for better performance.
+    We recommend setting a range limit using the [`--rpc-max-logs-range`](../cli/options.md#rpc-max-logs-range) option (or leaving it at its default value of 1000).

 #### Parameters